louisejones101/Radstone-livery-stables-Milestone1/README.md

 <br>

-The pictures used fot his site were sourced from online websites that offer free images (these are listed in the credits section).
+The pictures used for his site were sourced from online websites that offer free images (these are listed in the credits section).

 The images were resized using Photoshop and compressed with Tiny PNG in order to reduce loading time.